 Marrying an older woman may even yield health benefits fairly early in a marriage.
 For example, compatible energy levels makes it more likely that a couple will want to recreate together.
 So, for example, anecdotally I've observed that more women than men ages 35 to 40 want to do do extreme sports such as rock climbing, run marathons, or do triathlons.

 "But people will think less of me."
 Should you make such a major life decision based on some narrow-minded people's definition of normalcy?

 "But I'd like to have children and older women are less fertile."
 Today, thanks to prenatal screening, most women have a high probability of having a healthy baby through their 30s and even early 40s.
 For many people, the difference in fertility rate is too small to trump the factors cited above.

-Most important in choosing a wife, of course is compatibility: sexually, interpersonally, in values, plus whether they're kind and, of course, that you love each other: You feel great just being in a room with that person, you put each other on a pedestal, and are pleased to do things for that person.
+Most important in choosing a wife, of course is compatibility: sexually, interpersonally, in values, plus whether they're kind, ethical, and, of course, that you love each other: You feel great just being in a room with that person, you put each other on a pedestal, and are pleased to do things for that person.
 I expand on those in the article, Should You Marry This Person?